philipgyllhamn/splashdown/readme.md

 Add Splashdown as a wrapper for your game in Apollo or Sunshine:

-add the below parameters to "Detached Command"
+add the below parameters to "Detached Command" inside your Sunshine/Apollo dashboard for your specific application.

 ```
 C:\Path\To\splashdown.exe "C:\Path\To\YourGame.exe"